Australia

 Organise your community

-A practical guide for running community circles, mapping local resources, and building mutual aid networks that outlast any single crisis.
+A practical guide for running community circles, mapping local resources, and building mutual support that outlasts any single crisis.

 From understanding to action